Book a pandit for Vat Savitri Puja in a single click

 Women worship the banyan tree by giving it food, flowers, and water while reciting prayers while they parikrama (round) the tree.
 If a banyan tree is unavailable, worshippers can still carry out the rituals by drawing a picture of it on a wooden base using sandalwood paste or turmeric.

 On the day of Vat Savitri, devotees must also make unique dishes and sacred cuisine.
-Prasad is distributed to all family members after puja.
-Women ask the elderly in their households for blessings as well.
+All family members distribute Prasad after puja.
+Women ask the older people in their households for blessings as well.
 Devotees should provide the less fortunate with clothing, food, money, and other necessities.

 Shlokas and Mantra: